 As of May 2023, approximately 96,000 Ukrainian refugees from the 2022 Russian invasion of Ukraine had sought refuge in Turkey.

-As of August 2023, the number of Syrian refugees in Turkey was estimated to be 3.3 million, a decrease of about 200,000 since the beginning of the year.
+As of August 2023, the number of Syrian refugees in Turkey was estimated to be 3.3 million.

 By November 2023, the Turkish government had granted citizenship to 238,000 Syrians.

-According to a Euromonitor International report, Istanbul is the most visited city in the world, with more than 20.2 million foreign visitors in 2023.
+According to a Euromonitor International report, Istanbul was the most visited city in the world in 2023, with more than 20.2 million foreign visitors.

-According to the Address-Based Population Recording System, Turkey's population was 85,372,377 in 2023, excluding Syrians under temporary protection.
+According to the Address-Based Population Recording System, Turkey's population was 85,372,377 in 2023, excluding Syrians under temporary protection; also, the population growth rate was 0.1% and the total fertility rate was 1.51 children per woman.

 As of 2023, Turkey has 3,726 kilometers of controlled-access highways and 29,373 kilometers of divided highways.